British Columbia

 We may earn a commission if you book through links on this page.

-This guide covers the lodges worth knowing, the decisions that determine which one is right for a specific trip, and how to build a BC itinerary that does justice to both the coast and the wilderness.
+The combination of genuine remoteness, extraordinary wildlife, and a tier of hospitality that competes with anything in Europe or East Africa makes British Columbia's wilderness lodge circuit a category that serious travellers consistently underestimate — until they have been.
+This guide covers the lodges worth knowing, the decisions that determine which is right for a specific trip, and how to build a BC itinerary that does justice to both the coast and the wilderness.

 The Lodges